Fedack/PiShockDocs/docs/returns.md

 # Your Order Cancellation Rights

-You are entitled to cancel Your Order within 7 days without giving any reason for doing so as long as it has not been packaged and marked for shipping.
+You are entitled to cancel Your Order within 7 days as long as it has not been packaged and marked for shipping.

 In order to exercise Your right of cancellation, You must inform Us of your decision by means of a clear statement.
 You can inform us of your decision by: